rosedetivoli/rosedetivoli.github.io/movies.md

 ![](/images/1992_spread_for_bts_small.png)

-For a full list, see [this page](https://rosedetivoli.github.io/all_works/).
+For a longer list, see [this page](https://rosedetivoli.github.io/all_works/).
 View and read about the following, by browsing the links below:

 [Where Were You in 1992?](http://1992.maydayrooms.org) (with Amanda Egbe)
 [The Flower Beneath the Foot](http://www.the-flower-beneath-the-foot.com) (in development)